Blog

 1. Automation That Maintains Brand Control

-The biggest fear in automation is losing brand integrity.
+The biggest fear agencies have regarding automation is losing clients’ brand integrity.
 With Hunch, your team builds the concept once with all brand elements (fonts, spacing, and layer effects) locked in.
 The system then handles the mechanical work of swapping headlines or backgrounds.
 The creative integrity remains untouched; only the variables change.

 2. Speed Without Sacrificing Strategy

-Turning a two-hour versioning job into a 30-minute task isn't about cutting corners—it's about eliminating repetition.
-By automating aspect ratio resizing and headline swaps, your designers are freed to focus on high-value work: concept development and strategic positioning.
+Eliminate repetitive tasks and cut a two-hour versioning job down to 30 minutes.
+By automating background removal with AI, aspect ratio resizing and headline swaps, you free your designers to concentrate on high-value work, such as concept development and strategic positioning.

 3. The Feed Control Layer